-If you have a blog idea that relates to performing a challenging task which you think might be helpful to your reader, deliver it simply, clearly, and concisely.
+If you have a first blog post idea that relates to performing a challenging task which you think might be helpful to your reader, deliver it simply, clearly, and concisely.
 Use images or descriptive language.

 5. Q and A or a FAQ